sabber-slt/telegram-chatgpt-bot/README.md

 - Cd telegram-chatgpt-bot
 - Put your api keys in .env.local
 - Change the name of .env.local to .env
+- If you have installed docker in your system just run docker-compose up -d and ignore rest
 - To install all modules `yarn`
 - To run developer server `yarn dev`
 - You can install pm2 globally before deploying. `yarn add pm2 -g`